-FY 2020 Accomplishments: OLA conducts semi-annual reviews of the Representation Manual and web site, updating where appropriate.
+FY 2021 / FY 2022 (to date) Accomplishments: OLA conducts semi-annual reviews of the Representation Manual and web site, updating where appropriate.

 Goal 6: Expand the use of technology to further streamline and reduce costs in representation and interference investigations.